EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/03_testing/README.md

 adding an `await` to the loading test (part 1), and removing `resetHandlers()` from `tests/setup.ts` (part 2).
 Same reflex, aimed at the harness instead of at the source.

+→ **Done when** the four mutations each turned the expected test red — the Cypress one included — and `git diff src/ cypress/` is empty again.

 ## Definition of Done — part 2